DZS Extends Velocity Fiber Access Portfolio with Multi-Terabit V6 System, Delivering Record-Shattering Performance and Leading Density

 About DZS

-DZS Inc. DZSI is a global leader in access and optical edge infrastructure and cloud edge software solutions.
+DZS Inc. (NSDQ: DZSI) is a global leader in access and optical edge infrastructure and cloud edge software solutions.

 DZS, the DZS logo, and all DZS product names are trademarks of DZS Inc. Other brand and product names are trademarks of their respective holders.
 Specifications, products, and/or product names are all subject to change.